nhayase/XROSS/README.md

 XROSS is the Python-based simulator for X-ray optics.
 It is completely free and open source software.
 You can simulate EUV reflectivity, X-ray reflectivity (XRR) analysis, and nanoscale deposition optimization for roughness control.

-Please cite as follow when you use for your publications & presentations.
+Please cite it as follows when using it in your publications and presentations:

     Naoki Hayase, "XROSS - X-Ray Optics Simulation Software," arXiv (2025).

 ## Installation

-(1) Download from here ("xross" folder containing folders of "art", "doc", "geo", "icon", "save", "xrr" and log.txt, xross.exe).
+(1) Download "xross" folder (containing folders of "art", "doc", "geo", "icon", "save", "xrr" and log.txt, xross.exe).

 (2) Click "xross.exe" in the top folder.